-No representation, warranty or undertaking, express or implied, is made by the Dealers and no responsibility or liability is accepted by the Dealers as to the accuracy or completeness of the information contained or incorporated in this Base Prospectus or any other information provided by the Issuer in connection with the Programme.
-Furthermore, with respect to Notes described as "Green Bonds" or "Social Bonds", none of the relevant Dealers will verify or monitor the proposed use of proceeds of such Notes and no representation is made by the relevant Dealers as to the suitability of the Notes described as "Green Bonds" or "Social Bonds" to fulfil environmental or sustainability criteria required by prospective investors.
+No representation, warranty or undertaking, express or implied, is made by the Dealers and no responsibility or liability is accepted by the Dealers as to the accuracy or completeness of the information contained or incorporated by reference in this Base Prospectus or any other information provided by the Issuer in connection with the Programme.
+Furthermore, with respect to Notes described as "Green Bonds", none of the relevant Dealers will verify or monitor the proposed use of proceeds of such Notes and no representation is made by the relevant Dealers as to the suitability of the Notes described as "Green Bonds" to fulfil environmental or sustainability criteria required by prospective investors.